waadamer/evaluate-news-nlp/README.md

-# Project Name

-A brief description of your project.

-Example:
 A web application that allows users to search for movies, view detailed information, and save their favorites.
 This app integrates with an API to fetch movie data.